Moss1019/brain_nets/README.md

 ## About
 I am currently learning about neural networks and machine learning in general.
 This repository will be where everything I learn and make will be documented.
+Learn about implementing a neural network in Python here: <a href="https://www.youtube.com/playlist?list=PL6ePeWFUyi5jQc4dSMcec0sBoIgdq6hzA">neural net in Python</a>

 ## Implementations
 - Swift